-Founded 35 years ago, Nu Skin Enterprises, Inc. develops and distributes a comprehensive line of premium-quality beauty and wellness solutions in approximately 50 markets worldwide.
-In 2019, our revenue of \$2.4 billion was primarily generated by our three primary brands: our beauty and personal care brand, Nu Skin; our nutritional products brand, Pharmanex; and our anti-aging brand, ageLOC.
+Nu Skin Enterprises, Inc. develops and distributes a comprehensive line of premium-quality beauty and wellness solutions in approximately 50 markets worldwide.
+In 2020, our revenue of \$2.6 billion was primarily generated by our three primary brands: our beauty and personal care brand, Nu Skin; our nutritional products brand, Pharmanex; and our anti-aging brand, ageLOC.
 We operate in the direct selling channel, primarily utilizing person-to-person marketing to promote and sell our products.

 In addition to our core Nu Skin business, we also explore new areas of growth and opportunity through our strategic investment arm known as Rhyz Inc. Rhyz investments include personal care and nutritional product manufacturing companies and indoor-growing technologies, which are sometimes referred to as controlled-environment agriculture.
-In 2019, the Rhyz companies generated \$122.0 million of our 2019 reported revenue (excluding sales to our core Nu Skin business), substantially all of which was from the manufacturing companies.
+In 2020, the Rhyz companies generated \$150.2 million, or 6%, of our 2020 reported revenue (excluding sales to our core Nu Skin business), substantially all of which was from the manufacturing companies.

-About 87% of our revenue came from outside of the United States in 2019, with approximately 30% of our revenue coming from Mainland China, our largest revenue market.
-Given the size of our international operations, our results, as reported in U.S. dollars, are often impacted by foreign-currency fluctuations.
-In 2019, our revenue was negatively impacted 3% from foreign-currency fluctuations compared to 2018.
+About 84% of our revenue came from outside of the United States in 2020, with approximately 24% of our revenue coming from Mainland China, our largest revenue market.
+Given the size of our international operations, our results, as reported in U.S. dollars, are often impacted by foreign-currency fluctuations, though in 2020, the impact from foreign-currency fluctuations on our revenue was flat compared to 2019.
 In addition, our results can be impacted by global economic, political, demographic and business trends and conditions.